Clara Nomee

-Clara Mae White Hip Nomee (May 12, 1938 – January 31, 2012) was an Crow politician and tribal leader who served as the Chairwoman of the Crow Tribe of Montana for five-terms from 1990 to 2000.
+Clara Mae White Hip Nomee (Xooxaashe iisaashe itshe; May 12, 1938 – January 31, 2012) was an Crow politician and tribal leader who served as the Chairwoman of the Crow Tribe of Montana for five-terms from 1990 to 2000.
 Nomee was the first woman to hold the chairmanship of the Crow Tribe.

 Biography

 Personal life

 Clara Nomee was born on May 12, 1938, in Crow Agency, Montana, to parents, Henry Pretty On Top, Sr. and Susie White Hip.
 Her parents gave her the Crow name of Xooxaashe iisaashe itshe, meaning "Good Corn Stock".
 She was raised in the vicinity of Lodge Grass, Montana, and graduated from Lodge Grass High School.
 Nomee attended Sheridan Business College and Bacone College in Oklahoma.
 Both her parents died in 1976.
 She drank heavily for the following two years, before forgoing alcohol permanently in 1978.

 Nomee married her second husband, Carlton Nomee Sr., in 1985 at a ceremony in Sheridan, Wyoming.
 The couple settled in Lodge Grass, Montana.
 She had no children, but raised twelve family members.

 Nomee worked for Bureau of Indian Affairs, an agency of the federal government of the United States, at its local offices in Browning and Crow Agency for thirty years before her retirement.
 She also served on the Lodge Grass High School board of trustees for eight years.